Vinylshakerz

 Vinylshakerz (also known as Vanguard prior to 2005) are a German tech/electro house act, formed in 2004 by Rico Bernasconi and Mike Red, and best known for the 2005 remix of the Murray Head hit "One Night in Bangkok".
-The producers have also remixed material for other artists, like Wham!, George Michael, Bon Jovi, Toto, My Mine, Boney M, and many more, mainly for dance compilation CDs.
+The producers have also remixed material of other artists, like Wham!, George Michael, Bon Jovi, Toto, My Mine, Boney M, and many more, mainly for dance compilation CDs.